 How To Buy Real Estate

-To buy real property in Colombia you usually need to start with the execution of a purchase agreement.
+To buy real property in Colombia you usually need to start with the execution of a purchase promise wich is then completed with a purchase agreement.
 By this way, the seller agrees to transfer the property rights.
 This agreement must be executed by means of a public deed at a Notary Public´s office.
 In order to do so, the following documents are required:

 - Certified copy of the real estate tax paid on the year of the purchase of the real property.